This blog answers the most frequently asked questions about investing in gold in Australia.

 Should I change my gold allocation?

 It’s tempting to make changes to your portfolio after one asset rises. or falls – but we take care of this with automatic rebalancing.
-Automatic rebalancing means you’re never be over-exposed to an asset after a sharp price rise or fall.
+Automatic rebalancing means you’re never over-exposed to an asset after a sharp price rise or fall.